Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 1. VCC to esp8266 Vcc (5v)
 2. GND to esp8266 GND
 3. SCL to esp8266 D1
-4. SCA to esp8D1266
+4. SDA to esp8266 D2

 ## Software
 The USB software is written in C++ using the Arduino IDE.
-You need to add the following to the code to interface with Home Assistant in ThinkSpeak:
+You need to add the following to the code to interface with Home Assistant in ThingSpeak:

 a.
 WiFi SSID and password

 b.
 Home Assistant MQTT credentials

 c.
-ThinnkSpeak credentials
+ThinngSpeak credentials

 ## Home Assistant Setup (optional)